crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 You can of course try other criterions and see how things are different if you are interested and discuss in the report, but not for python code submission purpose.

-You will implement a function `select_qualified_worker(rows)` that takes in the initial list of result rows (no column names) read from the result CSV file we give, return a list of two-element tuples in the format `(worker_id, pos_percentage)` sorted increasingly by the worker\_id.
+You will implement a function `select_qualified_worker(rows)` that takes in the initial list of result rows (no column names) read from the result CSV file we give, return a list of two-element tuples in the format `(worker_id, pos_percentage)` sorted alphabetically by the worker\_id.

 In your `main` function, you should output the returned tuples into a 2-column CSV file called `output6.csv` with the same column names mentioned above.